sideshowbarker/gh-shortlog/README.md

 | `shift‑tab`  | Toggle selection of the item (author name) at the pointer and move to the next name up. |
 | `Ctrl‑Q`     | Exit (or go back one screen) — and then, on final program exit, output the list of items selected. |

-You can also use your mouse: click moves the selection; double-click has the same effect as the `Enter` key.
+You can also use your mouse: click in main window moves the selection; double-click has the same effect as the `Enter` key; mouse scroll in either main window or preview window scrolls the window contents.